by Piter Pasma

 Have you ever needed a random value from a range, but you don’t want a lot of high numbers?
 In this article, we’ll investigate these, and other basic transformations of PRNG outputs.

-This means that in order to skew our random range to have (e.g.) less probability for high numbers, it is sufficient to skew the result of R() to have more probability for numbers close to 0 and less for numbers close to 1.
+This means that in order to skew our random range to have (e.g.) less probability for high numbers, it is sufficient to skew the result of R()

 There are all sorts of fun formulas that transform a value between 0 and 1 into another value between 0 and 1.
 Such formulas are often called easing functions, and are useful for finetuning the speed of animations, among other things.
-We can use easing functions to transform our PRNG as well (and I recommend you to try all of them), but the possibilities are in fact broader, because we can also combine the results of several calls to R().
+We can use easing functions to transform our PRNG as well (and I recommend you to try all of them), but the possibilities are in fact broader, because we can also combine the results of several calls to R()

 We’re going to use my tool the RANDOMOMETER to investigate the probability distributions generated by different formulas.
 The RANDOMOMETER allows you to specify the body of a Javascript function that returns a random value.
 When you hit ctrl-enter, it will evaluate this function many times (default is 1e6 = 1000000 times) and then draw a frequency histogram of the outputs, allowing you to see the probability distribution.